ClearGate-Int/Burp_Collector/README.md

   -v, --verbose

       If set, output will be printed to the screen with colors

+  --version

+      Outputs the current version of the tool.

+  --update

+      Checks for new updates.
+If there is a new update, it will be downloaded to the current folder as zip.